GoogleCloudPlatform/php-docs-samples/endpoints/getting-started/README.md

-# Google Cloud Endpoints & App Engine Flexible Environment & PHP
+# Google Cloud Endpoints & PHP

 This sample demonstrates how to use Google Cloud Endpoints on Google App Engine Flexible Environment using PHP.